-- The FotoWeb Desktop Extension for Adobe Creative Suite / Creative Cloud.
-This extension works will Illustrator, Photoshop and InDesign and lets users search FotoWeb archives and add pictures to InDesign layouts, as well as check out and edit files in Photoshop and Illustrator.
+- The FotoWeb Desktop Extension for Adobe Creative Cloud.
+This extension works with InDesign and lets users search FotoWeb archives and add pictures to InDesign layouts.
 It works both in Windows and on Mac.

-Note: The Office plugin is only available for Microsoft Office 2007 / 2010 / 2013 for Windows, not Office for Mac.
+Note: The Office plugin is only available in Microsoft Office for Windows, not Office for Mac

 How to install FotoWeb Desktop?

 FotoWeb Desktop can be installed in different ways depending on the scale of the deployment.
 The basic modes of installation are:

 - Automatic installation on the client when the user logs on to FotoWeb.

 - Manual or scripted installation on the client using the FotoWeb Desktop installation available on the FotoWare Update Center.

 - Deployment by a system administrator using Active Directory Group Policy or a deployment kit that employs Group Policy deployment.

 User-run installation from browser